 The Applicant is proposing water system improvements that are similar to those previously prepared in connection with the Former Project which would further improve the function and reliability of the Town/Village water system in the vicinity of the Project Site.
 These improvements included providing a "looped" system between Croton Dam Road and Narragansett Avenue which includes installing a new 8" water main through the Project Site within the new roadways.
-The portion of this new 8" water main that falls within the project site would be located within a 10' wide easement, which would be dedicated to the Village of Ossining.
-Service lines would be connected to the new 8" water main to serve the proposed buildings.
-The service connections would be private.
+The portion of this new 8" water main that falls within the project Site Site would be located within a 10' wide easement, which would be dedicated to the Village of Ossining.
+Service lines would be connected to the